npm/pneumatic-tubes/README.md

 registry.

 1. Visit https://www.npmjs.com.
-2. in the account drop down in the upper right, choose the option "Tokens".
+2. In the account drop down in the upper right corner of the page, click "Tokens".
 3. click "Create New Token", and copy this somewhere safe for later.

 ### 3. Login to your npm Enterprise instance